 The next day, The Ogilvy’s house is devoid of life.
 A few days later, a ‘for sale’ sign appears outside.
-As far as I can glean from local records, her parents emigrated, alarmingly quickly, to Canada, taking their only daughter with them.
+As far as I can glean from local records, her parents emigrated, alarmingly quickly, to Canada.
+They took their only daughter with them.

 I have been unable to track them, or Karen, down for comment.

 The next day I was, however, able to speak with Marcus Howe, the other passenger in the vehicle that fateful night.
 A soldier in the British Army stationed somewhere in Bosnia, he manages to relate his version of events to me over a crackling phone line.

 He corroborates the accounts of Joseph Colman and Mia Cooper.

 I believe it is fair to say that whatever took place in Gunthorpe that summer goes beyond mere bi-location.
 Indeed, the reference point I keep returning to is the Tibetan Book of the Dead and it’s mention of the Tulpa: a thought-form if you will, with a physical presence and a personality, created by mental power alone.

 But it apparently takes an enormous amount of focus and decades of training to manifest such a thing.

 Perhaps Karen Ogilvy possessed such power, but without knowing it.
 Perhaps she unwittingly willed a duplicate of herself into being, and that duplicate, without direction, proceeded to leave confusion and distress in its wake.

 Without speaking to Miss Ogilvy, it is, unfortunately, impossible to know.